samiho03/Web-App-for-Jewelry-Shop/README.md

 - **Contact Form**: Users can reach out via a contact form.
 - **Contact Management**: Admins can view and manage contact submissions.

-*UI Placeholder: Insert screenshots of the contact form and admin contact management pages here.*

 ---